BCF-calanques/gene-regulation/README.md

 These workflows generate a flowchart of the analysis, fo example here is the chart for ChIP-seq_SE_GSE20870 study case:
 ![](img/rule.png)

-# An RNA-seq workflow example
+# An RNA-seq workflow example (workflow and results)

 The Flavio analyses is a tumor versus control case study of mouse RNA-seq paired-ended fastq files.
 The [Flavio workflow](https://github.com/TAGC-bioinformatics/gene-regulation/blob/master/scripts/snakefiles/workflows/RNA-seq_workflow_PE_Flavio.wf) we designed performed:
 1. quality control with fastqc